euberdeveloper/yolo-simple-project-server/README.md

 ## Demo

 At this [link](https://yolo-simple-project-server.herokuapp.com) there is a demo hosted with Heroku.
-The problem is that the free Heroku plan does not have enough resources for our use of yolo, so only the image will work
+The problem is that the free Heroku plan does not have enough resources for our use of yolo, so only the image will work.
+Make requests at port 5000.